boardmandillon/AI-Medical-base-application/README.md

 # AI Medical base application

 The base of our final year project that we will be working off of later on.
-This includes the web and mobile app as well as the server and database.

 ## Prerequisites